Endorsements for Phil Theis to be the next EPA Section Manager

 From George Gadbois, W3FEY

-I support Phil Theis, K3TUF, for the position of EPA Section Emergency Coordinatior.
+I support Phil Theis, K3TUF, for the position of Atlantic Division Director.
 Phil is a highly technically competent Amateur active on all bands from HF to microwaves.
 His award winning contest scores prove his operating ability under high pressure conditions.

 Phil has long been an advocate for club organizations to support Amateur activities in general and emergency communications when needed.
 His industry contacts from many years in computer networking are very valuable resources.